jshirley/MediaMogul/README.md

     cd MediaMogul
     start_server --port 127.0.0.1:8080 -- starman --workers 8 script/mediamogul.psgi

 Now the app is running on port 8080.
 Go nuts!
+This is a nice solution because you have a reliable server running directly.
+If you use FastCGI, you still have to have something that is the gateway into FastCGI.